 Electromagnetic locking devices have been installed on the double doors within the lobby and are signed, “EMERGENCY EXIT UNLOCKED BY FIRE ALARM”.
 These devices have been installed for security reasons, but will unlock automatically when the building fire alarm system is activated.
 If there is an emergency and you discover a locked exit door, activate the pull station beside the door and the lock will release.

-EMERGENCY PROCEDURES FOR SPECIAL NEEDS PERSONS
+EMERGENCY PROCEDURES FOR STUDENTS REQUIRING ASSISTANCE

 The Sheridan College Student Residence is responsible for the safety of the occupants in their premises under their control.
 Procedures shall be put in place on a case-by-case basis to provide safe evacuation of persons requiring assistance to exit a building during a fire emergency.

 - Occupants with hearing impairment will be placed in a suite with strobe lights located in the bedroom, kitchen, and washroom.

 - Occupants with accessibility needs may be placed in a barrier-free room, and will meet with a manager to discuss and review the emergency procedures and determine an evacuation plan.